 The Data Jam Initiative is a flexible curriculum designed to create spaces for teams to work together on real data analysis projects.
 In Data Jams, teams make tangible products, for example write-ups and visualizations that are based on their collaborative data analysis.
 Data Jams are a powerful tool for evaluation and research capacity building based on best practices in adult learning and methods pedagogy.

 Collecting large amounts of qualitative data is easier than ever – but analyzing them is a challenge.
 Extensions and other complex organizations are expected to use data when they develop their programs and services; they are also expected to ground their communications and reports to stakeholders in rigorous data analysis.
-UW-Extension responded to this imperative with the Data Jam Initiative, an innovative Evaluation Capacity framework that utilizes Qualitative Data Analysis Software.
+The UW-Madison, Division of Extension responded to this imperative with the Data Jam Initiative, an innovative Evaluation Capacity framework that utilizes Qualitative Data Analysis Software.

 Build a strong and engaged community of practice around using Qualitative Data Analysis Software in your institution.
 More people can get more done – and more perspectives are an important driver for systemic insights.
 Building out shared methodological and technical analysis skills allows your institution to respond to the Data Imperative more quickly and thoroughly.
 Continuous, well-documented and distributed engagement with qualitative data in turn creates the foundation for developing a rich organizational language.